North Italy Road Trip: Best 7-Day Italian Lakes Itinerary

 Varenna

 I recommend getting here early in the morning before the crowds arrive.
-You’ll have Varenna all to yourself, and you’ll be able to explore it and photograph it quietly and without interruptions.
+You’ll have Varenna all to yourself, and you’ll be able to explore and photograph it quietly and without interruptions.

 Extra tip: You can also hire a boat on Lake Como (in Varenna for example) if you want to see more of the lake without driving around it.